Skip to main content

 This document clarifies the methodological differences between native JOIN Stories KPIs and those of Google Analytics (GA4).

-KPIs JOIN Stories vs Google Analytics
+JOIN Stories KPIs vs Google Analytics

-This document clarifies the methodological differences between native JOIN Stories KPIs and those of Google Analytics (GA4).
-Both tools measure complementary but distinct realities β€” a direct comparison of numbers without context can be misleading.
+This document clarifies the methodological differences between native JOIN Stories KPIs and those from Google Analytics (GA4).
+Both tools measure complementary but distinct realities, a direct comparison of numbers without context can be misleading.

 KPI